Call: 2021

 Environment

-• Advised on how to protect a Site of Special Scientific Interest from water pollution and drafted pre-issue correspondence to the Environment Agency (the “EA”).
+• Advised on an issue of how to protect a Site of Special Scientific Interest from water pollution and drafted pre-issue correspondence to the Environment Agency (the “EA”).

 • Advised on a complaint to the Office for Environmental Protection relating to the detrimental effects of poor water flow levels in protected rivers.

-• Acted for a waste management company in proceedings brought against them for the alleged harming of a protected birds site and following legal argument the CPS withdrew the charges brought.
+• Acted for a waste management company in proceedings brought against it for the alleged harming of a protected birds site and following legal argument the CPS withdrew the charges brought.

 • Assisted advising the EA on the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 and parasitic liability.

-• Regularly instructed in statutory nuisance claims, for both local authorities and defendants.
+• Regularly instructed in nuisance claims for local authorities, private prosecutor and defendants.

 Food